-If you open a reverse mortgage line of credit early, say, in your mid-60s and don’t touch it until your mid-80s, your credit line could easily double during that time as the value of your home increases.
-That’s a feeling of security.
+If you open a reverse mortgage line of credit early, say, in your mid-60s and don’t touch it until your mid-80s, your credit line could increase significantly during that time.

-With so much uncertainty hanging over the economy — with many companies even suspending earnings guidance7 until the economy yields more clarity — millions of Americans are seeking ways to strengthen their financial safety nets.
+With so much uncertainty hanging over the economy — with many companies even suspending earnings guidance until the economy yields more clarity — millions of seniors are seeking ways to strengthen their financial safety nets.

 One response, while home values remain relatively high and interest rates are low, has been an increased interest in reverse mortgage loans and its most flexible option, the reverse mortgage line of credit.
 Put some of it to work now to create more cash flow or don’t touch it and watch it continue to grow.

 By putting a reverse mortgage line of credit in place now, you’ll have the added peace of mind that you’re prepared to meet a variety of cash needs, no matter when they arise.
 Find out if a reverse mortgage is right for you.